The Norwegian transmission system operator Statnett worked with Cognite to reduce the time it takes to connect new assets to the grid.

 With all the relevant information needed to process grid connection applications accessible in one location, the grid operator can more efficiently add new power sources and consumers to the grid.
 This benefits both the grid operator and society in general.

+Statnett estimates that improving how it processes applications is worth an estimated $1.2 million a year.
+Half of this figure is related to the grid operator’s own efficiency gains, as its analysts no longer have to collect and clean data from different systems; the other half, societal benefits created by reducing the time it takes to connect to the grid.
 The latter number is difficult to estimate exactly, and depends heavily on the type of player wanting to connect to the grid.
-In the case of heavy industry or large power generation facilities, which often experience delays in connecting to the grid, the number can easily be many times higher.
+In cases of heavy industry or large power generation facilities experiencing delays in grid connection, the number can easily be many times higher.